 A second reason why physicians and non-physicians may offer such different answers has to do with the perceived effectiveness of these interventions.
 Murray cites a study of medical dramas from the 1990s (E.R., Chicago Hope, etc.) that showed that 75% of the time, when CPR was initiated, it worked.
 It’d be reasonable for the TV watching public to think that CPR brought people back from death to healthy lives a majority of the time.

 In fact, CPR doesn’t work 75% of the time.
 It works 8% of the time.
 That’s the percentage of people who are subjected to CPR and are revived and live at least one month.
 And those 8% don’t necessarily go back to healthy lives: 3% have good outcomes, 3% return but are in a near-vegetative state, and the other 2% are somewhere in between.
 With those kinds of odds, you can see why physicians, who don’t have to rely on medical dramas for their information, might say “no.”

 The paradox, then — the fact that people want to be actively saved if they are near or at the moment of death, but also want to die peacefully — seems to be rooted in a pretty profound medical illiteracy.
 Ignorance is bliss, it seems, at least until the moment of truth.
-Physicians, not at all ignorant to the fraught nature of intervention, know that a peaceful death is often a willing one.Lisa Wade is a professor of sociology at Occidental College.
+Physicians, not at all ignorant to the fraught nature of intervention, know that a peaceful death is often a willing one.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.